 A: “Yes it’s called BLEED, that stands for Body Language, Effort, Energy, and Details.”

 Q: What is something on your bucket list?

-Q: What current or local business makes you most nostalgic about Hall County?
+Q: What current or local business makes you the most nostalgic about Hall County?

 Q: What is your favorite thing or something unique about Hall County?

-Q: What three words or phrases that come to mind when you think of the word HOME?
+Q: What 3 words of phrases come to mind when you think of the word home?

 Q: If you had a full-time staff member that was fully paid for, who would you choose?
 Chef, Housekeeper, Driver, Coach, Physical Fitness Trainer, or Nanny?

 A: "This was definitely the easiest question and I’d go with a chef.
 I love to eat, so that would be perfect for me.”